Call 702-605-0190

 Mesquite, Nevada real estate market report.

-Monthly sold prices, days on market, sale-to-list ratio, and absorption rate.
+Monthly sold prices, days to sell, how close homes sold to asking, and months of supply.
 Updated nightly from Mesquite MLS data.

 Updated · Source: Mesquite MLS data